chibrander/jStringy-JavaScript-Library-for-Text-Manipulation/README.md

 # jStringy - JavaScript Library for Text Manipulation
-Open-Source JavaScript Library for commonly used text functions.<br /><br />
+Free Open-Source JavaScript Library for commonly used text functions.<br /><br />
-Many of the functions are named similar to Visual Basic text function syntax, which I often found more intuitive to use than native JavaScript functions.
+Most functions are chainable.

 Use S$ or jStringy to access the available functions.
+Selectors work similar to jQuuery syntax.
+Keep in mind that this a sring manipulation library, so we select a string or number variable, NOT a DOM element.<br /><br />
+S$("My Text Goes Here") or S$(my_var_that_holds_the_value)

 Ex.
 ```javascript
 var mytext = "Text that we would like to use, and then more.";